• Skip to primary navigation

 • Heritage Farm and Village – Step back in time with a visit to Heritage Farm and Village in North Battleford Sask.
 Take a few hours from the road and explore the 100-acre village that has over 30 unique homes and businesses representing the boom years of the the1920s.
 Take in the gleaming 1920s vehicles and stand in the shadow of an iconic grain elevator, a once-familiar sight in every prairie town.

 • Battle River Railway Trestle – This stop is an opportunity to take in a stunning view and stretch your legs.
-The trestle bridge, commonly known as the Fabyan Trestle Bridge, is the second-largest railway structure in Canada.
-During your stop here, you can walk the paths near the river and pick handfuls of delicious saskatoon berries if you pass through during berry season.
+The Trestle Bridge, commonly known as the Fabyan Trestle Bridge, is the second-largest railway structure in Canada.
+During your stop here, you can walk the paths near the river and pick handfuls of delicious Saskatoon berries if you pass through during berry season.

 • Cooking Lake-Blackfoot Provincial Recreation Area – There is so much to do here!
 From nature walks to canoeing and horseback riding, you’ll find plenty of activities at Cooking-Lake Blackfoot Provincial Recreation Area, no matter the season.